mrmarganski/mkdoc/docs/engineering/engineeringlanding.md

     ---

-    Learn the foundations of the Engineering Design Process and how to construct legal, robust robot bumpers.
+    Learn the foundations of the Engineering Design Process and how to construct FRC compliant, robust robots.

     [Learn Robot Basics](designprocess.md){ .md-button .md-button--primary }